simon-jarvers/fairness-in-face-classification/README.md

 ## Fairness Evaluation and Improvement

 1. Although unbalanced datasets often yield biased networks the inversion of the argument cannot be assumed.
-A balanced dataset is not a suffcient criterion for a unbiased model.
+A balanced dataset is not a suffcient criterion for an unbiased model.
-2. We used different approaches to improve fairness btween classes (e. g. minimizing the standard deviation of per class accuracies).
+2. We used different approaches to improve fairness between classes (e. g. minimizing the standard deviation of per class accuracies).
 The most promising method was an attention based technique rating underperforming classes higher and overperforming classes lower.

 ### Calssification performance without attention scores
 <figure>